wbw520/DiReCT/utils/data_annotation/README.md

 You can read the JSON file in "samples" folder to show the annotation results.

 ## Diagnostic Knowledge Graph
-The knowledge graph for each disease category is saved as JSON file in "diagnostic" folder.
+The knowledge graph for each disease category is saved as JSON file in "diagnostic_kg" folder.
 Key of diagnostic represent the diagnostic procedure and key of knowledge records the premise for each diagnosis d.